monday15/lounge-gtk-theme/README.md

 `meson build`

   Additional options are availiable, to use them add `-D` before option name and set value after: `-Doption='value'`, quotes needed only if value has multiple words separated by space.
 For example,
-`meson build -Dshell-font='Liberation Sans' -Dicon-theme=Suru`
+`meson build -Dshell-font='Liberation Sans' -Dicon-theme=Suru -Dgtk2-solid-menu=true`
-builds gnome-shell theme with Liberation Sans font and Lounge-aux icon theme that will inherit icons from Suru icon theme.
+builds gnome-shell theme with Liberation Sans font, Lounge-aux icon theme that will inherit icons from Suru icon theme and with gtk2 theme fixes for Xfce desktop.

   Option | Description
   --- | ---
-  icon-theme | Specify main icon theme for Lounge-aux (default: Adwaita) icons | Install Lounge-aux, can be true or false (default: true) shell-font | Specify font for gnome-shell theme (default: Roboto)
+  gtk2-solid-menu | Use solid border for menus in gtk2 theme - highly recommended option for Xfce/Sway users, but looks bad in GNOME; can be true or false (default: false) icon-theme | Specify main icon theme for Lounge-aux (default: Adwaita) icons | Install Lounge-aux, can be true or false (default: true) shell-font | Specify font for gnome-shell theme (default: Roboto)